 When communicating with executives, always remember "ducks and bunnies."
-They don't need all the details, and they won't necessarily understand all the details.
-Pretend you are talking to a six-year old.
+They don't need all the details, and they won't necessarily understand the nuances.
+Pretend you are talking to a six-year old child.
 Keep it short, show cool pictures, use simple words, and they'll think you're a genius.
 Seriously!